Part-Time Evening Program

 To meet the needs of its large and diverse student population, the university and WCL maintains evening hours for many of its offices.
 The Registrar's Office and the Financial Aid Office remain open in the evening one night per week to accommodate part-time students.
 Evening office hours are also available by arrangement with the associate dean for student affairs.
 The Office of Career & Professional Development is open late during the week and on Saturdays during the semester.
 The Pence Law Library is open until 11:45 p.m.
 Sunday-Thursday and until 9:45 p.m.
 Friday-Saturday.
 The Pence Law Library is open for extended hours during examination periods.
 The WCL dining facility serves dinner Monday-Thursday and lounge areas are always open for students to relax, eat, or meet classmates.

-Part time students have access to the full range of student activities at the law school.
-Part time representatives are appointed to the Student Bar Association.
-They are also involved in other areas of academic and extracurricular life, as participants in moot court competitions, as staff members on the various scholarly publications, and as members of the Student Bar Association and faculty/student committees.
+Part-time students have access to the full range of student activities at the law school.
+Part-time representatives are appointed to the Student Bar Association.
+They are also involved in other areas of academic and extracurricular life, as participants in moot court competitions, staff members on the various scholarly publications, and members of faculty/student committees.